Skip to main content

 • Rolling, scooting, crawling, cruising: and the early "I might walk!" wobble

-Even for newborns, who are not exactly here to "play" in the toddler sense, the experience can be surprisingly good: different light, different voices, new faces, a gentle amount of activity to look at, and you not being alone in your house again.
+Even newborns who are not playing in the toddler sense can take in different light, voices, faces, and a gentle amount of activity while staying close to their caregiver.

 The best part is often what happens for the caregiver

-You get out.
-You hear other adults speaking in complete sentences.
-You see people doing the same juggling act: diapers, naps, snacks, growth spurts, and all the tiny logistical puzzles that somehow take up an entire day.
+You get out, talk with other adults, and see people working through the same diapers, naps, feeding, growth spurts, and small logistical puzzles that fill the day.

-It is community in the most practical form.
-You show up, your baby is welcome, and you do not have to pretend you have got it all figured out.
+It is community in a practical form.
+You show up, your baby is welcome, and you do not have to pretend you have it all figured out.
 See what the culture feels like day to day.

 Real-life logistics (so you can relax)